ethhub-io/ethhub/using-ethereum/running-a-node/geth.md

 # Geth

-## Introduction
+## Summary

 Geth is the Golang implementation of the Ethereum protocol.
 It is fast, open source software that is actively maintained.

-You can find the Github repository [here](https://github.com/ethereum/go-ethereum)

 ## Requirements